Cancer and treatment induced menopause

 I know lots of people also swear by the gel pillows by their feet and head in bed at night, which is why we stock them here.
 I confess I never tried it myself as switching the duvet etc worked so well for me, but it is certainly a lot cheaper than replacing all of your bedding, so is worth trying first before investing in a total bedroom revamp.

 Something else that many ladies swear by are the lady-magnets – magnets worn on your pants to relieve PMT and menopausal symptoms.
-I did try one of these and it did seem to help initially, but once the flushes really kicked in it failed miserably, which was disappointing and a waste of £30.
+The hury is out on this one.
+I did try one of these and it did seem to help initially, but then one day it just seemed to stop working.
 I do have some very entertaining stories about attaching myself to various metal objects (trolleys, the cooker, in fact all manner of random metal things whilst out and about!) and a particularly embarrassing yet hilarious incident involving a hen-do to Paris, a Channel Tunnel security gate and a forgotten lady-magnet (I can’t tell you that one as I will lose my very best “you wont believe what happened to me once” story).
-Comedic value aside, general consensus from the medical professionals I have spoken to about them is that they have a placebo effect only, and are not worth spending your hard-earned cash on, so we took the decision not to stock here on Lions, Tigers & Bears.
+Comedic value aside, general consensus from the medical professionals I have spoken to about them is that they have a placebo effect only, however, so many women swear by them we stock them here if you want to give it a go.

 Definition: Derived from the latin root of WTF is happening to me… the time of life when a woman doesn’t know if she is coming or going, on fire or freezing, happy or sad, wants to diet or eat everything in sight.
 Women in menopause may self-medicate with: wine, chocolate, vodka, ice cream, carbs, new shoes, online purchases, netflix or looking at pictures of Tom Hardy 😉